 Gmail, Leadformly, Outlook, Salesforce, Microsoft Dynamics, Zapier integration, and many more.
 ActiveCampaign integrates with over 2,000 different tools via Zapier integration.
 You'll need a paid Zapier subscription to access some certain integrations as this is what enables you to connect ActiveCampaign with a huuuge variety of tools.

 I'm happy to introduce you to this compelling marketing software tool that has been around since 1998.
 Yup, it’s been around since some of you youngsters were even born!
 GetResponse focuses on email marketing and ties marketing automation, sales funnel, related landing page builder, and webinars into this.
 They're offering a wide variety of pre-designed responsive email templates to make designing your email campaigns much more straightforward.

+Okay, so what makes it one of the best Klaviyo alternatives?
 The discounts you'll receive when paying upfront for one or two years of service are extremely generous — you'll be hard-pressed to find similar discounts from key competitors.
 Their webinar functionality is a genuine USP.
 I'm pretty sure you won't come across this level of functionality on related products.